HGA

 • Betgenius Estonia, 2012

-A company dealing with sportbooking has seeked for a new home in a former textile factory building since 1960, which were renovated as an office building in 2010.
-The client has specific requirements in practical, spatial and budgetary aspects due to their business typology.
+A company dealing with sport booking has sought for a new home in a former textile factory building since 1960, which were renovated as an office building in 2010.
+The client has specific requirements in practical, spatial and budgetary aspects due to their business typology and speed.
 The task was of course to utilize the 870m2 floor area to meet their practical demands, but at the same time we tried to provide space for creating better team feeling among employees.
 Most of our work has concentrated in how to organize the open work zone to accommodate 140 persons at maximum period.
-In the middle of the zone the core consists of a meeting room, a kitchen, toilets and wardrobes was inserted.
-The open work zone was separated from the administration zone by a row of technical rooms.
-This planning enables their easy expansion in the near future.
-Some traces of previous industrial use were integrated into design.

 Spordipanustega tegeleva firma Eesti esinduse büroo asub endises tekstiilivabriku hoones, mis renoveeriti büroohooneks 2010. aastal.
 Nende äri tüpoloogia iseärasuste tõttu olid praktilised, ruumilised, aga ka majanduslikud nõuded väga spetsiifilised.
 870m² pinnale pidi mahtuma avatud büroo umbes 140 inimese töökohaga, administratsioon, server jm vajalikud funktsioonid.
 Samas soovisime luua rohkem meeskonnatunnet paljude töötajate vahel.
 Avatud büroo keskel on tekitatud eraldi maht, kus on nõupidamiste ruum, köök, tualetid ja garderoobid.
 Administratsiooni blokk on eraldatud avatud alast oluliste tehniliste ruumide mahuga.
 Sellise lahenduse puhul on arvestatud ka nende soovi tulevikus kontoripinda vajadusel laiendada.
 Vanu industriaalhoone detaile on kujunduses mitmes kohas ka säilitatud.